SACHSTech/careers-in-computer-science-Tylerguo23/README.md

 ***

 ## Required Skills
-There are a variety of roles a machine learning engineer may fill, but here are some skills that are consistently required of them
+There are a variety of roles a machine learning engineer may fill, but here are some skills that are consistently required of them:

 ### Tehcnical Skills:
 - Advanced programming experience (In Java, Python, Go, or C++ usually)